charithra754-boop/gen-ai-fusion/README.md

 ```

 **Resources Needed**:
-- Docker Compose with Prometheus and Grafana
+- Prometheus and Grafana installed
 - Understanding of metrics and logging best practices

 **Success Indicators**: